based

 22 commands, zero ceremony

 The Based CLI is the primary interface.
-Start sessions, query status, send messages, manage memory, audit pain patterns, run diagnostics — all from the terminal.
+Start sessions, query status, send messages, manage memory, run diagnostics — all from the terminal.

 base start <name>